Replace Excel with dedicated software?

 So how can you keep your spreadsheets, but enjoy the benefits of both Excel and CPQ software?
 A possible solution to consider is EASA.
 EASA enables you to retain your underlying spreadsheets, but eliminates most or all of the limiting characteristics of Excel.

-EASA is not going to be the solution to every CPQ process – there will black and white scenarios that are clearly addressed by Excel alone, or CPQ alone.
-But for those situations where there is a case for retaining your spreadsheets, then EASA is well worth exploring.
+EASA is not going to be the solution to every CPQ process – there will black and white scenarios that are clearly addressed by Excel alone, or CPQ software alone.
+But for those situations where replacing spreadsheets is too expensive, time consuming, disruptive and risky, then EASA is well worth exploring.

 Interested in more information?